tschneidereit/SwiftSuspenders/fallbackProviders.md

 - Can support injection of interfaces if the fallbackProvider supports this.
 - Can support async providers if you return a promise.
 - Can be a facade delegating to a number of custom fallbackProviders.
+- Setting `blockParentFallbackProvider` flag on the injector prevents the injector from consulting ancestors.
+This only applies to fallback providers; parent mappings can still be used.
+Useful for child injectors in extensions.

 ## `ClassProvider` fits the most common use case